DraxTube/batman-doom-psvita/README.md

 | UP | Quick Save (slot 0) |
 | DOWN | Quick Load (slot 0) |
 | L+D-Pad | Cycle weapons |
+# HOW TO INSTALL
+- download the data file and put ux0/data
+- install the vpk
+- enjoy the game